We use cookies to understand how people use Depot.

 Upgrade to a larger runner size

-The most straightforward solution is to use a runner with more disk capacity.
-You can specify a larger runner type in your workflow configuration:
+To use a runner with more disk capacity, specify a larger runner type in your workflow configuration:

 runs-on: depot-ubuntu-24.04-8 # 8 vCPU, more disk space

-If you continue to hit disk space limits even on larger runner sizes, reach out to support with your workflow details so we can help optimize your build process or discuss custom runner configurations.
+If you continue to hit disk space limits even on larger runner sizes, reach out to support with your workflow details for help optimizing your build process or discussing custom runner configurations.

 Clean up unnecessary files before and during your build process.
 For example, you can remove temporary files and clean package caches on Linux workflows: